Confused about any of the phrases used in Mailtrap? Chances are you’ll find your answer below.

 Bounce Rate - the percentage of bounced emails.
 A bounce event may happen due to an invalid address, your email not passing certain mailbox provider criteria or a connection issue.
 Note that it’s the recipients who bounce the emails, not Mailtrap.
 To secure great deliverability in the long run, you want to keep the Bounce rate low.
 Check some tips in our Statistics article.

 Category - a method used to categorize different types of emails sent from your Mailtrap account.
 You specify a category when creating an email as one of its parameters.
 For each unique category specified this way, you’ll be able to see separate email analytics.
-Example categories can include password reset, invoice, welcome email, etc.
+Example categories can include password reset, invoice, welcome email, etc. To learn more about categories, check this article.

 Click - an event that occurs when a link in your email is clicked.
 Click tracking must be enabled prior to sending an email for any clicks to be recorded.